aumcode/nfx-demos/Glue/ReadMe.txt

 Tabs in the client application contain some examples of NFX.Glue techology usage:

 1. Echo Test -          A simple echo server.
 Type any text in the textbox and press 'Send' button.
-You should see server responce below.
+You should see server response below.

 2. Stateful Test -      Stateful server stores its state for each client.
                         Client should call method decorated with [Constructor] attribute